MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Get-MgBetaIdentityGovernanceAccessReviewHistoryDefinitionInstance.md

 ## SYNOPSIS
 If the accessReviewHistoryDefinition is a recurring definition, instances represent each recurrence.
-A definition that does not recur will have exactly one instance.
+A definition that doesn't recur will have exactly one instance.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgIdentityGovernanceAccessReviewHistoryDefinitionInstance](/powershell/module/Microsoft.Graph.Identity.Governance/Get-MgIdentityGovernanceAccessReviewHistoryDefinitionInstance?view=graph-powershell-1.0)

 ## SYNTAX